-Selection of the location of the region near CTCF for NRL calculations.
-We noticed that NRL near CTCF depends critically on the distance of the region of NRL calculation to the binding site summit (Figure S1).
-While the phasograms for regions [100, 2000] and [250, 1000] near the summits of the experimental CTCF sites, which are both excluding the CTCF site, are quite similar to each other, a region that includes the peak summit [-500, 500] is characterised by a very different phasogram.
-However, the latter phasogram is an artefact of the effect of the interference of two

-"waves" of distances between nucleosomes: one wave corresponds to the distances between nucleosomes located on the same side from CTCF, and the second wave corresponds to distances between nucleosomes located on different sides from CTCF.
-The superposition of these two waves results in the appearance of additional peaks (Figure S1A).
-A linear fit through all the peaks given by the interference of these two waves gives NRL=155 bp, but this value does not reflect the real prevalent distance between nucleosomes (Figure S1B).
+Selection of the location of the region near CTCF for NRL calculations

+We noticed that NRL near CTCF depends critically on the distance of the region of NRL calculation to the binding site summit (Supplementary Figure S2).
+While the phasograms for regions [100, 2000] and [250, 1000] near the summits of the experimental CTCF sites, which both exclude the CTCF site, are quite similar to each other, a region that includes the CTCF peak summit [-500, 500] is characterised by a very different phasogram.
+However, the latter phasogram is an artefact of the effect of the interference of two 'waves' of distances between nucleosomes: one wave corresponds to the distances between nucleosomes located on the same side of CTCF, and the second wave corresponds to distances between nucleosomes located on different sides from CTCF.
+The superposition of these two waves results in the appearance of additional peaks (Supplementary Figure S2A).
+A linear fit through all the peaks given by the interference of these two waves gives NRL = 155 bp, but this value does not reflect the real prevalent distance between nucleosomes (Supplementary Figure S2B).
 We thus selected the region [100, 2000] for the following calculations.
 Below, all NRLs refer to regions [100, 2000] near the summits of TF binding sites, unless specified otherwise.
-We would like to note that the effect explained above means that some of the previous calculations reporting NRL near CTCF may need to be re-evaluated, because the summit of CTCF site needs to be always excluded from the genomic region for robust NRL calculations; otherwise the apparent NRL is unrealistically small.
-We checked that this artefact at least does not affect NRL calculations near TSS (Figure S1C), but some other previous publications may be affected.
-Once the region location with respect to the CTCF site is fixed, the phasograms are not significantly affected by the choice of the nucleosome positioning dataset (Figure S1D).
-In the following calculations in ESCs we used the high-coverage MNase-seq and chemical mapping datasets from (41).
+We would like to note that the effect explained above means that some of the previous publications reporting NRL near CTCF may need to be re-evaluated, because the summit of CTCF site needs to be always excluded from the genomic region for robust NRL calculations; otherwise, the apparent NRL is unrealistically small.
+We checked that this artefact at least does not affect NRL calculations near TSS (Supplementary Figure S2C).
+Once the region location with respect to the CTCF site is fixed, the phasograms are not significantly affected by the choice of the nucleosome positioning dataset (Supplementary Figure S2D).
+In the following calculations in ESCs we used the high-coverage MNase-seq and chemical mapping datasets from (42).

-Automated NRL determination from phasograms.
-Studying many phasograms proved cumbersome when manually picking the points in a non-automated way.
-To circumvent this problem, an interactive applet called NRLcalc was developed based on the Shiny R framework (http://shiny.rstudio.com) to allow one to interactively annotate each phasogram such that the NRL could be calculated conveniently.
-The app allows one to select a smoothing window size to minimise noise in the phasograms.
+Automated NRL determination from phasograms

+Studying many phasograms proved cumbersome when manually picking the peak locations in a non-automated way.
+To circumvent this problem, we developed an interactive applet called NRLcalc based on the Shiny R framework (http://shiny.rstudio.com), to allow one to interactively annotate each phasogram such that the NRL could be calculated conveniently.
+NRLcalc allows one to select a smoothing window size to minimize noise in the phasograms.
 A smoothing window of 20 bp was used in our calculations.
-The app also provides the Next and Back button to allow the user to go through many phasograms, as well as intuitive user interface to load and save data.
+The applet also provides the Next and Back button to allow the user to go through many phasograms, as well as intuitive user interface to load and save data.